Free Illinois Arrest & Criminal Records (Check Every IL County)

 • Situations where the defendant was acquitted,

-• Cases where the courts find no probable cause to proceed,
+• In cases where the courts find no probable cause to proceed,

 • Any convictions where the disposition was reversed or vacated,